orientechnologies/orientdb-labs/OEP_10.md

 The detector has O(N) complexity and as result time which is needed to detect deadlock matters of hundreds of nanoseconds at max.
 So we may execute deadlock detection every 0.1 usec without risk of performance loss in case of presence of deadlock.

 ###Low-level design

-Some parts of design has already implemented and descrabid here for clarity.
+Some parts of the design have already implemented and described here for clarity.

-Lets look at data strucuctures are used in current transaction protocol.
+Let's look at data structures are used in current transaction protocol.

 **Log records**

 Log records contains following fields:

 1. LSN of the record.
-This value grows continously and presents logical address of log record inside of WAL.
+This value grows continuously and presents the logical address of log record inside of WAL.
 2. Transaction id.
-This id should not be UUID, usage of simple counter will be enough.
+This id should not be UUID, usage of the simple counter will be enough.
 3. PrevLSN.
-LSN of previous record written by the same transaction.
+LSN of the previous record written by the same transaction.
 4. PageID.
-Id of chnaged page.
+The id of the chnaged page.
 5. FileID.
-Id of file which contains changed record.
+The id of a file which contains changed record.
 6. UndoNextLSN.
 Exists only in CLR records.
 Pointer to the next log record which should be rolled back.
 7. Data.
 Undo and redo data.
 Either one or both of them may be empty.

 **Pages**

-Each page contains pageLSN field.
+Each page contains the pageLSN field.
 Each page update looks like following:

 1. Page lock is acquired.
-2. Page is changed.
+2. The page is changed.
-3. Page changes are loged into WAL.
+3. Page changes are logged into WAL.
 4. LSN of WAL record is set to pageLSN field.

-When buffer commits page to the disk it checks that all records of WAL are flushed at least till the LSN stored in pageLSN.
+When buffer commits page to the disk, it checks that all records of WAL are flushed at least till the LSN stored in pageLSN.
-If that is not true flush of WAL content is performed.
+If that is not the true flush of WAL content is performed.

 **Transaction table**

-This table is used to track state of active transactions during normal processing of transaction and during restore of database after crash.
-In our project it will be implemented as mix of two classes atomic operation manager and atomic operation itself.
+This table is used to track the state of active transactions during normal processing of the transaction and restore of a database after a crash.
+In our project, it will be implemented as a mix of two classes atomic operation manager and the atomic operation itself.

 It contains following fields:

 1. Transaction id.
 2. Last LSN.
-LSN of last log record written by transaction.
+LSN of last log record written by a transaction.
 3. UndoNextLSN.
 LSN of next record processed during rollback.
-If the most recent log record written or seen for this transaction is an undoable non-CLR log record, then this field’s value will be set to LastLSN.
+If the most recent log record written or seen for this transaction is an undoable non-CLR log record, then this field’s value will be set to last LSN.
 If that most recent log record is a CLR, then this field’s value is set to the UndoNxtLSN value from that CLR.

 **Dirty pages table**

 This table contains all pages which are not written to the disk yet.
 Table consists of three fields (pageID, fileID, dirtyLSN).
-Dirty LSN value is calculated using following approach.
-If page is acquired from the disk cache and changed for the first time LSN of this change is written to the dirty pages table.
+Dirty LSN value is calculated using the following approach.
+If a page is acquired from the disk cache for update then value of latest LSN opertion chich is written to the log becomes value of dirtyLSN.
 This table shows LSN of operations which are probably are not stored on the disk yet.
-Once page is flushed to the disk its entry is removed from dirty pages table.
+Once a page is flushed to the disk its entry is removed from dirty pages table.

 **Rollbacks**

-Protocol supports partial rollbacks till provided LSN.
+The protocol supports partial rollbacks till provided LSN.
 This feature is used for example to rollback ridbag operations after deadlock is detected.
-It is possilble because of usage of CLRs which allow to rewind transaction till desired point.
+It is possible because of usage of CLRs which allow rewinding transaction until desired point.

 Pseudo code for rollback looks like following: